benmiller314/cdm2020fall/plans/lesson-12.md

 </ul>
 </div>

+ALT: If your proposal already includes this level of planning, you can use the time to skim through the rest of the [visual argument examples]({{site.github.issues_url}}/7) your classmates posted.
+Maybe you'll find new inspiration!

 ## Studio Time!
 Some preview of the project will be due before next class, just to make sure you're all getting started on it.